NIACE

 The NIACE (National Institute of Adult Continuing Education) was an educational charity in England and Wales, with headquarters in Leicester and Cardiff plus a subsidiary office in London.
 The organization, founded in 1921 as the British Institute of Adult Education, was dedicated to advocating for and promoting adult learning.
 It was the main advocacy body for adult learning in England and Wales and probably the largest body devoted to adult education in the world.

 On 1 January 2016 NIACE merged with the Centre for Economic and Social Inclusion to form a new organisation, the Learning and Work Institute.

 Aim

-The main aim of NIACE was to promote the study and general advancement of adult continuing education by improving the quality of opportunities available, by increasing the number of adults engaged in formal and informal learning, and by widening access for those communities under-represented in current provision.
-This was summed up by the words "more, better and different".
+The main aim of NIACE was to promote the study and advancement of adult continuing education by improving the quality of available opportunities, increasing the number of adults engaged in formal and informal learning, and widening access for communities under-represented in existing provision.
+This mission was summed up by the phrase “more, better and different.”